 Preshute Parish Council is a member of the Marlborough Area Neighbourhood Plan.

-The Steering Group (NPSG) has been meeting since 2014 and comprises representatives from Marlborough Town Council, Mildenhall (Minal) PC, Savernake PC and ourselves, Preshute PC.
-Preshute PC has not been represented on the NPSG from 2016-2019 for various reasons.
+The Steering Group (NPSG) comprises representatives from Marlborough Town Council, Mildenhall (Minal) PC, Savernake PC and ourselves, Preshute PC.
+There are other individuals invited to the meetings, including Unitary Councillor Stewart Dobson (East Ward), a representative from Marlborough College (a major landowner in the area) and other individuals with specific interests.
+Preshute PC was not represented on the NPSG from 2016-2019 for various reasons.
 We have been attending again since November 2019.
-There are other stakeholders invited to the meetings, including Unitary Councillor Stuart Dobson (East Ward), a representative from Marlborough College (a major landowner in the area) and other individuals with specific interests.

-The objective of a Neighbourhood Plan is to define a vision for the future development of an area, including housing, open spaces, amenities, traffic management and the environment.
+The objective of a Neighbourhood Plan is to define a vision for the future development of an area, including housing to meet a defined need, open spaces, amenities, traffic management and the environment.

 You can learn more about the MANP at this link: